 - Use with caution in premature infants and neonates because of renal immaturity and the resulting prolongation of serum half-life of the drug

-- Neuromuscular blockade and respiratory paralysis have been reported following parenteral injection, topical instillation (as in orthopedic and abdominal irrigation or in local treatment of empyema), and oral use of aminoglycosides, especially when given soon after anesthesia or muscle relaxants
+- Neuromuscular blockade and respiratory paralysis have been reported following parenteral injection, topical instillation (as in orthopedic and abdominal irrigation or local treatment of empyema), and oral use of aminoglycosides, especially when given soon after anesthesia or muscle relaxants

-- If blockage occurs, calcium salts may reverse these phenomena, but mechanical respiratory assistance may be necessary
+- If a blockage occurs, calcium salts may reverse these phenomena, but mechanical respiratory assistance may be necessary

 - Avoid concurrent or sequential use of neurotoxic and/or nephrotoxic drugs including other aminoglycosides (amikacin, streptomycin, neomycin, kanamycin, gentamicin, or paromomycin)

 - Cumulative listing of drugs to avoid from all aminoglycoside package inserts includes amphotericin B, bacitracin, cephaloridine, cisplatin, colistin, polymyxin B, vancomycin, and viomycin

 - Avoid potent diuretics (ethacrynic acid, furosemide) because they increased the risk of temporary or permanent hearing loss

 - When administered intravenously, diuretics may enhance aminoglycoside toxicity by altering antibiotic concentrations in serum and tissue